Profiles — Named Config Sets #

 Selecting a profile #

-pytest --test-phase=production --mock-instruments # facet + other flags
+pytest --test-phase=production --mock-instruments # tag + other flags

-• Zero matches → UsageError listing declared facet combinations.
+• Zero or multiple matches → the run errors and lists the declared facet combinations.

 Profile shape #

-A profile is a TestEntry (the same per-test config record the sidecar uses) plus three profile-only fields:
+A profile uses the same per-test config shape as a sidecar (TestEntry) plus these profile-only fields:

 FieldTypePurpose